-The OIE envisages and implements the “One Health” concept as a worldwide collaborative approach to understanding risks to a human, animal, and environmental health as a whole.
+The OIE envisages and implements the “One Health” concept as a worldwide collaborative approach to understanding human, animal, and environmental health risks as a whole.

 Putting the “One Health” vision into practice has been facilitated by a formal alliance among WHO, FAO, and the OIE.
 Rabies, zoonotic influenza viruses (those causing certain types of avian influenza, for instance), Global Early Warning and Response System, and antimicrobial resistance (AMR) have been selected as priorities.